davidlmorton/pytorch-sconce/README.md

 pip install pytorch-sconce
 ```

+## Documentation

+You can find documentation [here](https://davidlmorton.github.io/pytorch-sconce).

 ## Getting Started

 We haven't had time to work on this documentation much yet.
-You should look to the tests to see how the library works and what can be done with it.
+Until then, you should look to the tests to see how the library works and what can be done with it.
 Below are the contents of tests/test_basic_classifier.py:

 ```python